Miguel Uribe Turbay: Assassination

+Attack

 On 7 June 2025, Uribe Turbay was shot from behind during a rally at El Golfito Park in the Modelia neighborhood of Fontibón, Bogotá.
 The BBC reported that he was "shot three times – reportedly twice in the head".
 After he was shot, a gunfight took place between his bodyguards and the gunman, who was shot in the foot.
 Bystanders also beat the fleeing perpetrator before he was taken into custody.
 Two other people were injured during the attack.
 In the video footage recorded at the time of the suspect's arrest, he can be heard shouting, "I'm sorry, I did it for the money, for my family".

+Treatment and suspects

 Uribe Turbay was transported to Engativá Medical Center in west Bogotá.
 Later that night, he was transported by ambulance to the Fundación Santa Fe de Bogotá, where chief neurosurgeon Dr. Fernando Hakim led a combined neuro-surgical and peripheral-vascular operation.
 In a bulletin issued at 01:10 on 8 June, the hospital said that he had been admitted in critical condition.
 The procedure was successful and Uribe Turbay left the operating theater alive.
 Despite showing signs of neurological improvement, he remained in an "extremely serious" condition in the intensive-care unit following the initial surgery.
 On 16 June, he underwent another emergency surgery due to bleeding in his brain.

 The suspect, described as a 15-year-old boy, was detained.
 Authorities indicated that they believed he was a contract killer hired by others.
 The suspect pleaded not guilty in court on 10 June.
 On 13 June, Colombian prosecutors charged an alleged accomplice, who had turned himself in.
 A man accused of being the mastermind of the shooting was arrested in Bogotá on 5 July 2025.
 On 27 August 2025, the teenage suspect was sentenced to a seven-year confinement at a youth rehabilitation facility.